elifesciences/civinky-service/README.md

 *Boolean*, defaults to false.

-By default, Civinky surrounds the Pug specified above with an opening !DOCTYPE tag, a HEAD tag, and some enclosing HTML before the CSS is in-lined.
-Setting snippet to true stops this from happening. which is useful, for example, when using Civinky to generate HTML for a CiviMail token.
+By default, Civinky wraps the Pug with appropriate HTML to ensure proper rendering across clients.
+Setting snippet to true will prevent the output being wrapped, which is useful, for example, if you want to use Civinky to generate HTML for a CiviMail token that will be included as part of another Civinky based email.

-### Examples
+## Demo

 To see Civinky in action, visit https://civinky.demo.3sd.io/.

-A CiviCRM extension that implements a Civinky token: https://github.com/3sd/civicrm-elife-article-token
+You might also be interested in this extension that implements tokens based on Civinky: https://github.com/elifesciences/civicrm-elife-token

+## Civinky in the browser

+There is a browserified version of Civinky, which runs in the browser and can be found in `dist/civinky.bundle.js`.
+This version is used in the [CiviCRM Inky Compose](https://github.com/3sd/civicrm-inky-compose) extension.

+A gulp script to create the browserified version can be found in `gulpfile.js` and can be run with `gulp browserify`.
+Beware that it the browserified version weighs it at a fairly hefty 1.1MB - help on trimming off some fat welcome.

-## Testing
+## Tests

-Some simple tests are included.
-To run the tests, first follow the installation instructions and then execute `npm test` from the project root.
+The Civinky service has a simple suite of tests that also serve to test the library.
+Ensure that the service is running as outlined above and then run `npm test` to execute the tests.

 ## Contributing